catanzaromj/BN_lyric_gen/README.md

 #### Generalizability

-The above code can be used for any band, but the spyder would need to be modified.
+The above code can be used for any band, but the spider would need to be modified.
 The list of albums and their enumeration would need to be updated based on a different artists' page.